shamim0754/Java8/readme.md

     //above example at one line
     listPersons.stream().forEach(System.out::println);
 	```
-2. Stream with Filter : To eliminate elements based on a criteria(using lambda)
+2. Stream with Filter : To eliminate elements based on a criteria(using lambda).parameter java.util.function.Predicate<Person>

 	```java
 	 listPersons.stream()